sdeeg-pivotal/spring-polymer-demo/README.md

 ##Update
-Google has released Polymer 0.8 (Alpha), which is significantly different than the 0.5x (Dev Preview) release that this project is based on.
-Unfortunately, as of this writing (early May), the core and paper elements have not been fully ported, and the chatter is that the team is waiting for a stable version of 0.8 before releasing anything.
-I've begun updating the general structure, but am going to wait for a full refactor until at least the core elements are ready.
+Google has released Polymer 0.9 (Beta), which is significantly different than the 0.5x (Dev Preview) release that this project is based on.
+Unfortunately, as of this writing (mid May), the iron (formerly core) and paper elements have not been fully ported.
+I've begun updating the general structure of the app, but am going to wait until at least the iron elements are ready.

 ##Introduction